CHECKLIST FOR GRADUATION AND OTHER HELPFUL INFORMATION

 Final Exams: Each candidate for master degree is required to complete a comprehensive-final examination/thesis defense after the other requirements for the degree have been substantially completed, or to present an approved degree plan which meets the requirements of the field and represents an intellectually coherent graduate education as determined by the major department.
 The examination/defense must be scheduled, and the Graduate School notified by submission of the Master’s Examination Report form at least two weeks before it is held.
 The chair of the exam committee must hold a regular graduate faculty appointment.
 The other committee members must hold a regular or a special appointment.
 Students must be registered as a regular, degree-seeking student during the semester the examination is passed.
 The student must have an affirmative vote from the majority of the committee to pass.

-Thesis: Masters plan I students must submit their thesis electronically, and submit a copy of the signature page, by the Graduate School’s deadline in order to graduate in any given semester.
-Students should submit the thesis electronically to http://dissertations.umi.com/colorado/, and must have an approved submission by 5:00 p.m. on the deadline day.
-In addition, the signature page (page ii of the thesis) must be submitted in hard copy by 5:00 on the deadline day.
-The page should be created as part of the thesis, and later printed out.
-The signatures of the chair of the committee and one other member must be obtained.
+Thesis: Master's thesis plan students must submit their thesis electronically, along with the Thesis Approval Form (TAF), by the Graduate School’s deadline in order to graduate in any given semester.
+Students should submit the thesis electronically and must have an approved submission by 5:00 p.m. on the deadline day.
+The TAF must be submitted along with the thesis as a supplemental file.
 Formatting specifications for the thesis can be found at http://www.colorado.edu/GraduateSchool/academics/#thesis.
 The Graduate School recommends that a pre-check of your format be done before you submit the final version.
-You can request that by e-mailing a pdf of your thesis to email@example.com.
+You can request that by e-mailing a pdf of your thesis to firstname.lastname@example.org.

 Online graduation application: Students must apply online to graduate.
 To do this, logon to myCUinfo.colorado.edu.
 On the Student tab, select the Apply for Graduation link under Academic Resources.
 This notifies the Graduate School and your department that you intend to graduate and it provides necessary information to the Commencement Office for ordering and shipping diplomas.
 If you do not complete requirements for the graduation you indicate on the online application, you must apply online to graduate for the new graduation date.
 You must apply to graduate online whether or not you plan to attend the ceremony.